 Cormac McCarthy’s best-known novels are Blood Meridian, The Road, and No Country for Old Men.
 All but the former have been made into award-winning feature films, something that has added to their overall popularity.

 Why does Cormac McCarthy not use punctuation?

-In some instances, McCarthy chooses not to use traditional punctuation and capitalization.
+In some instances, Cormac McCarthy chooses not to use traditional punctuation and capitalization.
 He may not use speech quotes or avoid breaking up his sentences.
 This is done on occasions he wants to emphasize a particular situation.
 For example, a train rushing by in All the Pretty Horses or the strange thought patterns or Cornelius Suttree in Suttree.

 Is Cormac McCarthy a nihilist?

 Nihilism is prevalent in McCarthy’s novels.
-It would not be a stretch to say that, based on his novels, that he has a nihilistic approach to life and opinion of the future.
+It would not be a stretch to say that, based on his novels, he has a nihilistic approach to life and opinion of the future.

 What makes Cormac McCarthy so good?